BOSH deployment convergence is an important topic to understand. This KB aims to clear up what it is and when it occurs.

 Then the deployment will not converge.
 All the changes that were applied to VM-A, VM-B, and VM-C will persist and VM-C will be detected as missing and can be recreated with its actual state (PROPERTY-A with a value of VALUE-B).

-4. If we delete VM-C from the IaaS and let the BOSH resurrector detect and fix it, then the deployment will not converge.
+4. If you delete VM-C from the IaaS and let the BOSH resurrector detect and fix it, then the deployment will not converge.
 All the changes that were applied to VM-A, VM-B, and VM-C will persist and VM-C will be detected as missing and will be recreated with its actual state (PROPERTY-A with a value of VALUE-B).

 bosh -d DEPLOYMENT-A deploy DEPLOYMENT-A-manifest.yml